viniciuschan/transactions-api/README.md

 make load_data
 ```

-6. In my machine it took about 4~5 min for loading this test database.
+* PS: On my computer it took about 4~5 min for loading all the test database.

 =============